-Most importantly, you can have the conversation about making healthy decisions to ease into the heavy discussion of drug abuse.
+Most importantly, you can have a conversation about making healthy decisions to ease into the heavy discussion of drug abuse.
 The younger they are, the longer they will hear about the danger of drugs and alcohol.
-Also, talk about things like exercise, healthy eating and investing in hobbies to keep them away from falling into the wrong things as they grow older.
-It is essential to be honest with them with the information that you have, especially when it comes to the dangers of fentanyl.
+Also, talk about things like exercise, healthy eating, and investing in hobbies to keep them away from falling into the wrong things as they grow older.
+It is essential, to be honest with them with the information that you have, especially when it comes to the dangers of fentanyl.

 Opening the door to the drug abuse conversation earlier in life, lets your kids know that it’s okay to talk about this stigmatized topic.
 It also helps them understand it is okay to ask questions about these things, it keeps the communication open and honest when talking about drug use with your kids.